CSC3170-2022Fall/project-team-21/README.md

 Our team members have presented on our database's implementations and additional functions.
 The full video is publicly available at [this Bilibili link](https://www.bilibili.com/video/BV1jM41117Lt/).
 As a supplement, the pdf version of the slides is available at [this link](presentation/presentation.pdf).
 Because all our domestic team members are currently under COVID-19, after careful consideration about the condition of our presenters, we decided that all presenters in the zoom presentation can keep their camera off.

 ## Building and running the project
-We use `CMake` to build our project, which allows our Databsse implementation to have cross-platform support.
-(Ignore those warnings)
+We use `CMake` to build our project, which allows our Database implementation to have cross-platform support.
+First, please make sure your computer has `CMake` installed or install it [here](https://cmake.org/install/).
+If you're on a Windows machine, we recommand additionally installing MinGW following [this link](https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html).

-- To build from the source, please go to the root directory, then run:
+- To build from the source, please go to the project root directory, then, on macOS and linux, the commands are:
     ```bash
     mkdir build && cd build
     cmake ..
     make
     ```

+On Windows machines with MinGW installed, first go to the project root directory, then you could build with:
+    ```bash
+    mkdir build && cd build
+    cmake -G "MinGW Makefiles" ..
+    mingw32-make
+    ```

+For Windows users, alternatively, if you have Visual Studio with Visual C++ installed, you could set the CMake to output a Visual Studio Solution file and open and build with Visual Studio.
+Here we do not illustrate this method further.

 - To run the executable file, go to the `build/simple_db` folder, run:
     ```bash